Jacob-Juice-Johnson/signed-images-verification-demo/README.md

 ### Step 7: Run Build and Deploy GitHub Action

-Execute the GitHub Action workflow to build, push, and sign the demo images:
+Execute the GitHub Action workflow to build, push, and sign the demo images: (For basic image deploymen test demo)
 - `demo-signed-image` (signed)
 - `demo-unsigned-image` (unsigned)